Soft & chewy oatmeal cookies made with Biscoff spread and stuffed with sweet white chocolate. No mixer, no dough chilling, so easy!

 - Cookies stay fresh covered at room temperature or in the refrigerator for up to 1 week.

 - Freezing Instructions: Baked cookies freeze well – up to three months.
 Cookie dough balls freeze well too – up to three months.
 Bake frozen cookie dough balls for an extra minute.
 No need to thaw them.
-For more information, read my tips on freezing cookie dough.
+Read my tips and tricks on how to freeze cookie dough.

 - Oats: Do not use old-fashioned style whole oats in this cookie recipe.
 You need quick oats, which are more finely ground (and smaller) whole oats.
 I usually only keep whole oats in my pantry.
 When I need quick oats, I pulse whole oats in the food processor or blender 4-5 times to make homemade quick oats.